ltgoslo/norec/README.md

 # Citing

-If you publish work that uses or references the data, please cite our (LREC article)[http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf].
+If you publish work that uses or references the data, please cite our [LREC article](http://www.lrec-conf.org/proceedings/lrec2018/pdf/851.pdf).
 BibEntry:

 ```
 @InProceedings{VelOvrBer18,